Network Participation · Phase 1 Launchpad

 AES-256 End-to-End

-All data streams from sensors are AES-256 encrypted before reaching the node.
-Sensor private keys never leave the ATECC608B secure enclave.
+All data streams from sensors are AES-256 encrypted before reaching the validator.
+Sensor signing keys never leave the device's hardware secure element.

 KEY MANAGEMENT